commercial conveyor dishwasher

 The answer isn't too complex.

-For months now, we've all been told that close contact is a definite no-no - and those months of home-cooking and avoiding dinner dates has taken its toll.
+For months now, we've all been told that close contact is a definite no-no - and those months of home-cooking and avoiding dinner dates have taken their toll.

 Many are reluctant to venture out because they fear for their safety.
 They worry that they will be put in close quarters with someone who has the virus, and they fear that they'll pick the bug up off of the surfaces they touch or the plates they lick clean...